Skip to content

 Common Evaluation Patterns

-Check if extracted items appear in the document text and compute recall:
+Check if extracted items appear in the document text:

 output = json.load(f)